-To link to this resource use: https://libraries.indiana.edu/resources/cp-middle-east
+To link to this database use: https://libraries.indiana.edu/databases/cp-middle-east

 Covers the countries of the Arabian peninsula, the Levant, Iraq, Turkey and former Ottoman lands in Europe, Iran, Afghanistan, Egypt and Sudan from 1839 to 1969.
 Materials include reports, dispatches, correspondence, descriptions of leading personalities, political summaries, and economic analyses.